qua-platform/qua-libs/examples/readme.md

 If you've never used QUA before, we recommend you start by running the hello-qua example and then follow the script in the _basic_ section.
-From there you can check out the _characterization_ and _calibration_ sections for some more advacned (but still quite basic) scripts.
+From there you can check out the _characterization_ and _calibration_ sections for some more advanced (but still quite basic) scripts.